What is the Nunavut Human Rights Act?

-To unlawfully discriminate is to deny benefits or impose burdens, obligations or disadvantages on persons or groups of people who have any one of the characteristics mentioned in section 7(1) of the Act.
+To unlawfully discriminate means to deny benefits and opportunities or to impose burdens, obligations or disadvantages on persons or groups of people based on specific grounds outlined in the Act.
+They are:

-- Cultural Identity: race, colour, ancestry, ethnic origin, citizenship and place of origin;
+- Race, colour, ancestry, ethnic origin, citizenship and place of origin;

 - Religion and creed

 - Sex, and Sexual orientation

 - Pregnancy, including adoption of a child by a man or woman

 - A conviction for which a pardon has been granted.

 Under the Act anyone who feels they have been treated unequally based on the prohibited grounds can make a complaint to the Human Rights Tribunal.
 For example the Act does not allow discrimination when people are: